The National League Playoff Race Is Perfectly Set Up For Plenty Of Drama

 Things are not much better in the Wild Card race, where the Yankees’ lead over the Athletics is up to 4.5 games for the top WC spot, and the Seattle Mariners trailing Oakland by 5.5 games for the second spot.

-Overall, things are not going to be too excited down the stretch in the American League.
+Overall, things are not going to be too exciting down the stretch in the American League.

 However, the opposite holds true in the National League.